ente3000/VGMLoader/README.md

 # VGMLoader

+---

+**This project is [not maintained](https://github.com/TheLastZombie/VGMLoader/issues/11#issuecomment-871325599).
+Depending on your use case, please use [VGMLoaderX](https://github.com/TheLastZombie/userscripts/#vgmloaderx-), the [youtube-dl extractor](https://github.com/TheLastZombie/VGMLoader/issues/6#issuecomment-786627407), one of the [other downloaders](https://github.com/search?q=khinsider&s=stars) out there, [donate](https://downloads.khinsider.com/forums/index.php?account/upgrades) to enable native batch downloading for your account or use [another site](https://www.sittingonclouds.net/).**

+---

 Automatically downloads albums from [KHInsider](https://downloads.khinsider.com/), because that feature is currently behind a paywall.

 Check out the [Releases](https://github.com/TheLastZombie/VGMLoader/releases) tab for Windows executables and source code downloads!